hsfl/cosmos-installer/README.md

 #!shell
 git clone https://bitbucket.org/cosmos/installer.git cosmos
 ```
-note that this command will create a 'cosmos' folder in your home directory and will copy the installer scripts.
+**note**: this command will create a 'cosmos' folder in your home directory and will copy the installer scripts.

 # 2. Run cosmos-setup.sh #